 This list of injuries is not exhaustive and your specific injury may not be included and therefore an assessment with one of our specialist Physiotherapists will provide you with a fast and accurate diagnosis.
 They can also design a rehabilitation and recovery programme bespoke to your specific needs.

 If you have been diagnosed with one of the above injuries, please go to the specific condition section on our website which will provide you with more information on the condition and some further self-management techniques.
-You can also access the patient resources section of our website where we have created a series of recommended exercise programmes, you will need to contact us to obtain a password and it is advised to consult with your Physiotherapist before trying any of the exercises.
+You can also access the patient resources section of our website where we have created a series of recommended exercise programmes.
+We advise that you consult with your Physiotherapist before trying any of the exercises.

 Malliaras, P., Barton, C. J., Reeves, N. D., & Langberg, H. (2013).
 Achilles and patellar tendinopathy loading programmes.
 Sports medicine, 43(4), 267-286.